-Fact File: Syrians’ Work Rights in Nearby Countries
+Fact File: Syrians’ Right to Work in Nearby Countries

 This fact sheet is part of a package that includes the articles “Turkey Sends Mixed Signals to Syrian Job Seekers” and “In Lebanon and Jordan, Syrians Face Bleak Employment Future.”

 Increasing access to legal employment for Syrian refugees in Lebanon, Jordan and Turkey was a key focus of a donor meeting in London in February of 2016.
 A year later, many restrictions remain in place.
 Here is a brief summary of the situation in each country.

 A January 2016 government ruling grants Syrians in Turkey permission to work in the province where they are registered residents.
 An estimated 26 percent (750,000) of the 2,854,968 Syrians registered in the country are working, according to one study.
 Although Turkish law officially requires Syrian workers to be paid at least the minimum wage and get government-mandated employee benefits, interviews with Syrian workers indicate that many of them are paid below the minimum wage and have few protections from abusive or fickle employers.